Grahamstown, South Africa

 While attending Rhodes University in Grahamstown, students experience first-hand the “new” South Africa while also encountering the social and economic hardships the country still faces.
 The Rhodes University exchange is highlighted as a strong community involvement program because of the opportunities students have to volunteer with social organizations throughout Grahamstown.
 The Center for Social Development will guide and prepare international students to become involved in the community.
 Find more information through Rhodes' International Office.

 Rhodes provides many academic options for WU students.
 A full list of departments can be found here.
-More information on departments and courses can also be found on the Rhodes Student Handbook.
+Courses can be found in student handbooks on each department's site.
 Because of space limitations Journalism; Visual, Studio and Practical Art; and Practical Music courses are not available to international students.
 Students interested in Ethnomusicology should consider Rhodes because of its International Library of African Music.